Cellular, LoRa, and Wi-Fi: Introducing the Next Generation of Notecards

 { "err": "web operations require being online (hub.set)" }

-2) The endpoint to the 3rd party API or service must be configured as a proxy Route in Notehub as a "Proxy for Device Web Requests" type.
+3. The endpoint to the 3rd-party API or cloud service must be configured as a Route in Notehub using the "Proxy for Notecard Web Requests" type.

 This allows the host to avoid hardcoded URLs, keys, and certificates, while relying on Notehub secure authentication mechanisms for performing requests.